 Overview of Fort Myers

-Known for its beaches, fishing, golf courses and shopping, you'll feel like you're always on vacation when you start your search for Fort Myers apartments for rent.
-If you drive down McGregor Boulevard, you'll see how Fort Myers got its nickname of the City of Palms.
+Known for its beaches, fishing, golf courses, and shopping, living in Fort Myers, Florida is sort of like always being on vacation.
+Just drive down McGregor Boulevard and you'll see how Fort Myers got its nickname, “the City of Palms.”
 With winter estates of Thomas Edison and Henry Ford in Fort Myers, the town has since reflected a Southern influence, and grown into a city with attractions and atmosphere that will make you feel like you're in a big city.

-You'll want to look for Fort Myers apartments for rent in the River District of Fort Myers, which is known as the downtown area of the city.
+One of the best neighborhoods to rent Fort Myers apartments is in the River District of Fort Myers, which is known as the downtown area of the city.
 The locals enjoy the wide range of shopping in Fort Myers, which calls itself a bustling metropolis.
 Although many historic structures are preserved in the city, most have been turned into upscale restaurants and shopping centers for tourists and locals to enjoy.
 While you're doing some sightseeing, head to the Murphy-Burroughs Home, a Georgian Revival-style dwelling that offers Living History Tours on Fridays.
 Or check out the Southwest Florida Museum of History, where exhibits focus on everything from Calusa Native American residents to the cattle industry that once thrived here.

 The top employers in Lee County, where Fort Myers is located, are Lee Memorial Health System,